2017 Volunteer Income Tax Assistance Program

 - Interest and dividend statements from banks (Forms 1099)

-- A copy of last year’s Federal and State returns if available
+- A copy of last year’s Federal and State returns

 - Bank Routing Numbers and Account Numbers for Direct Deposit